-More than 2 years ago we published “10 talent management trends for 2016”.
+More than two years ago we published “10 talent management trends for 2016”.
 Time for an update.

 Talent Management: a real priority or window dressing?